National Speed Awareness Course (NSAC)

 Drivers that attend this course significantly reduce their chances of being involved in a crash and of being caught for the same offence in the next 2 to 3 years.

-The National Speed Awareness Course is a 2 hour and 45 minute course (with a 10 minute break) which teaches attendees to:
+The National Speed Awareness Course is a 2 hour and 45 minute course (with a short break) which teaches attendees to:

 - identify various speed limits and to stay within the limits